Case Study 1

 Case Study 4

-As a result of this process and our work together, Victor's stress was reduced, as I assisted this him in clearing a short sale from 2008, regaining security clearance and allowing the Member to retire with a military pension.
-Without this resolution this member would have lost a 20+ year pension and jeopardized the financial well-being in retirement for he and his family.
+As a result of this process and our work together, Victor's stress was reduced, as I assisted this him in clearing a short sale from 2008, regaining security clearance and which would allow the Member to retire with a military pension.
+Without this resolution this member would have lost a 20+ year pension and jeopardized the future financial well-being in retirement for he and his family.

 Case Study 5